UK Stamp Duty Calculator 2026

 Wales does not currently offer first-time buyer relief for LTT.

-How to Reduce Your Stamp Duty Bill
+Legitimate Ways to Reduce (or Avoid) Your Stamp Duty Bill

-When Do You Pay Stamp Duty?
+When and How Do You Pay?

 Frequently Asked Questions